AlborzNazari/Secure-Apportionment-System/docs/ssdlc.md

 Expansion of test coverage to include fuzzing and stricter input validation.
 Community feedback via documented vulnerability reporting process.

-This SSDLC implementation ensures the project serves as a robust, educational example of secure development practices for sensitive data processing applications.Last Updated: February 08, 2026
+This SSDLC implementation ensures the project serves as a robust, educational example of secure development practices for sensitive data processing applications.